-General Motors recently approved for production the Cadillac Converj, an electric car based on its Chevy Volt.
-The Converj will feature a "Generation 1.5 Voltec" powertrain, with a hybrid engine that runs on a combination of electricity and gasoline.
-Assume GM chooses to produce both hybrid-engine vehicles and gasoline-engine vehicles for its Cadillac brand.
-Figure 2-6 shows changes to its production possibilities frontier in response to new developments and different strategic production decisions.
+Toyota finds the emission standards too difficult to meet to bring its diesel-engine offerings to North America.
+They have instead focused their research on hybrid-engine technology.
+Assume Toyota chooses to produce both hybrid-engine vehicles and diesel-engine vehicles for its Prius brand.
+Figure 2.6 shows changes to its production possibilities frontier in response to new developments and different strategic production decisions.

-50) Refer to Figure 2-6.
+- 50) Refer to Figure 2.6.
 Assume a technological advancement greatly reduces the cost to produce hybrid-engine vehicles.
 This is best represented by the

-A) movement from E to F in Graph A.
+- A) movement from E to F in Graph A.

-B) movement from G to H in Graph B.
+- B) movement from G to H in Graph B.

-C) movement from K to L in Graph C.
+- C) movement from K to L in Graph C.

-D) movement from H to J in Graph B.
+- D) movement from H to J in Graph B.